Codest-x/jumpstartDoc/jumpstart.md

 # Jumpstart your project with accelerators

-Welcome to the Accelerators documentation for 8base, your one-stop guide to quickly kickstarting your React application development with our predefined accelerator components.
-These accelerators are designed to save you time and effort by providing a structured foundation for common app functionalities.
+Welcome to the 8base Accelerators documentation.
+Accelerators are pre-packaged functionalities that work inside of 8base’s low-code tools to help you jumpstart your application development. accelerators work to facilitate common elements of software applications such as authentication, navigation, user management and more.

 ## Naming Convention for Accelerators